You can make a ton of different sauces out of soy. And they will all be called

 - Making Japanese soy sauce

-- The five varieties of Shoyu
+- The five types of shoyu

-- BONUS: The Kikkoman bottle
+- BONUS: The Iconic Kikkoman Bottle

 If you liked this episode, don’t forget to subscribe.
 Or maybe leave me a comment or buy me a coffee: